Cyril Bibby

-Cyril Bibby (b.
-Liverpool, 1 May 1914 as Harold Cyril Bibby; d.
-Edinburgh 20 June 1987) was a biologist and educator.
+Cyril Bibby (born Harold Cyril Bibby; Liverpool, 1 May 1914 – Edinburgh, 20 June 1987) was a biologist and educator.
 He was also one of the first sexologists.

 Early life, family, etc.

 Bibby was the third of eight children and lived in Aigburth, Liverpool.
 He was educated at Sudley Road School, Liverpool, Liverpool Collegiate School and Queens' College, Cambridge (BA 1935, MA 1939).
 He was active in the CU Socialist Society and the Union Society.

-In 1936 he married Frances (Florence Mabel) Hirst (Girton 1932-1935, b.1914, d.1993); they had two sons and two daughters.
+In 1936 he married Frances (Florence Mabel) Hirst (1914–1993), who had studied at Girton College, Cambridge, from 1932 to 1935; they had two sons and two daughters.
 Len Carney was a brother in law.